Buick Regal Insurance Rates

 If you’re already ready to compare lower than average Buick Regal prices for car insurance, simply enter your five-digit ZIP code into our FREE quote comparison tool to start shopping.

-Prices include $500 policy deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and Regal models.
+Includes $500 physical damage deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all states and for all Regal models.

 Use the form below to get customized rates for your location.